App version: 0.1.0

 Business Line of Credit

-A business line of credit gives you access to funding up to an approved, maximum amount, with interest only charge on unpaid balances.
-These can be good short-term options for businesses who want cash flow and flexibility to access funding on a revolving basis.
+A business line of credit gives you access to funding up to an approved maximum amount, with interest typically charged on unpaid balances.
+These can be good short-term options for small business owners who want cash flow and flexibility to access funding on a revolving basis.
 Business loan terms for a line of credit function differently than a traditional term loan because borrowers do not pay back in set installments, but according to how much they borrow against the line of credit.

 • Repayment term: Typically 6 months to 5 years